 Clearly, first responders and healthcare workers face a particular danger of being exposed to COVID-19, especially in the midst of a pandemic and shortages of proper protective equipment.
-But workers in other occupations—like high-volume retail or airport screeners—might also be able to show that the nature of their work put them at higher risk than the general population.
+But workers in other occupations—like correctional officers and grocery workers in high-volume stores—might also be able to show that the nature of their work put them at higher risk than the general population.